aklump/loft_docs/source/ld--hooks.md

 ## Using Twig Templates for Generated Content

 A common pre hook concern is to generate dynamic pages.
 If you do this with a php file, you can have access to [Twig](https://twig.symfony.com/doc/2.x) via the core dependencies.

+If your template file is located in source, it should use a .twig extension.
+Then in your hook, spit the compiled out as .md.

 Here is an example scaffold for a pre hook that uses a twig template to create a page.

 ### hooks/plugins_dir.php